insightsengineering/cards/tests/testthat/_snaps/apply_fmt_fn.md

       Error in `dplyr::mutate()`:
       i In argument: `stat_fmt = map2(...)`.
       Caused by error:
       !
-The format "xoxo" is not valid.
+The format "xoxo" for `fmt_fn` is not valid.
 String must begin with 'x' and only consist of x's, a single period or none, and may end with a percent symbol.

 ---